 - the disclosure is otherwise required or authorised by law

 - we reasonably believe the disclosure is reasonably necessary for an enforcement-related activity

 - we reasonably believe the disclosure will prevent or lessen a serious and imminent threat to somebody's life, health or safety (including your own) or serious threat to public health, property or public safety

 Access to Safe Zone Support records is controlled.
 Only authorised staff and those with a business need to know, will have access to these records.

 Safe Zone Support records are stored separately from DVA records.

 Other welfare and support services

-For information on other welfare and support services that may be available to you, please visit the Department of Veterans' Affairs welfare support services page.
+For information on other welfare and support services that may be available to you, please visit DVA welfare support services.